 Implementing Innovative Irrigation Practices to Protect Groundwater Quality and Quantity

-Sign-up for the first round of cost share is open May 5 – June 17, 2022.
+Sign-up for the first round of cost share is open through December 16, 2022.
 Please contact your local Soil and Water Conservation District Office for information about the program and how to sign up.

 Sign- up Information